-To be eligible for BTBL service, a person must have a certified authority* confirm that she/he is permanently or temporarily:
+To be eligible, you must have a certified authority* confirm that you are permanently or temporarily:

 • Legally blind, with vision in the better eye of 20/200 or less with corrective glasses, or